chriswloftus/faaversion9/README.md

 # README

 Code for the CS31620 FAA (Feline Adoption Agency) app, version 8.
-Do not use until complete
+Do not use until complete.

 This is a Kotlin project.

 This is version developed by students in workshop 18.

 This version will focus on Gradle source sets and Android testing.
+Currently only has source sets for in-memory database and persistent database.
+No testing as yet.